codio/knowledge/source/instructors/setupcourses/preview-course.rst

 1. On the **Courses** page, click the course that includes the assignments you want to preview.
 2. On the **Teach** page, click the **Preview** button.

-**Note:** Each time you preview an assignment, it opens as new.
+..
+Note:: Each time you preview an assignment, it opens as new.
 Anything you may have added as notes to your preview is not saved.